 Learn how to integrate the Checks feature into your work with Phrase and how it can improve your overall translation quality.

-The Checks feature is part of our Pro Plan and higher.
+The Checks feature is part of our Enterprise Plan.

 With the Checks feature you can make sure that your translators follow your syntax and key specifications and immediately see any violations for each project.

 You can find the checks tab in the dashboard of each project, and you can also immediately see if you have any violations in this view.

 There are three Checks feature available: